msprestigepro/ASUS-PRIME-A520M-A-II/README.md

 - If you have different hardware, consult appropriate guides, forums, or community discussions for support.
 - To modify USB ports (activate more or change configuration), use the **USB Mapping Tool** from the OpenCore guide and rebuild accordingly.

-This guide is intended to help beginners set up macOS on the ASUS Prime A520M-A II motherboard.
-If you encounter issues, refer to community resources for troubleshooting assistance.